KRMisha/Autograder/README.md

     |Last4   |First4       |1234570|first4.last4@email.com|S2_G9|
     |...     |...          |...    |...                   |...  |

-    Make sure to include a header row with the named fields shown above.
+    Make sure to keep the header row with the named fields shown above.

-    > The "Team" column's values should match the folder names inside the `zipped` directory.
+    > The `Team` column's values should match the folder names inside the `zipped` directory.
 This is how the Autograder will match submissions with their author.

-3. Create a new directory named `master_files`.
-Add any files you wish to have automatically added to every team's submission (overwriting them if they already exist) before grading.
+3. In the `master_files` directory, add any files you wish to have automatically copied to every team's submission before compiling (overwriting them if they already exist).

     This is useful for making sure each project has a Makefile, input text files, or that certain source files have not been tampered with by students (such as unit tests).
 Any files ending in a `.txt` file extension will automatically be copied into the built executable's directory.

-    Recommended: use [this Makefile](https://github.com/KRMisha/Makefile) to avoid needing to tweak `autograder.py`.
+    Tip: use the provided Makefile ([repo](https://github.com/KRMisha/Makefile)) to avoid needing to tweak `autograder.py`.

 4. Edit the `config.py` file according to your needs:
     - Edit the "Grading settings" section to change the penalties associated with certain errors.